 Given the complexity of immune dysregulation, which involves many mediators and signaling pathways, rarely is any single therapeutic approach effective, and today most immune-mediated diseases are generally considered to be inadequately treated.
 As such, we believe immune-mediated diseases represent considerable unmet medical need, and that demand for novel immune-modulating therapies is high.

 Our Investigational New Drug Development Pipeline

-Our deep and innovative development pipeline is focused on immune-mediated ocular diseases and select systemic diseases and encompasses three distinct biological mechanisms of actions: Reactive Aldehyde Species (RASP) inhibition, Dihydrofolate Reductase (DHFR) inhibition, and Chaperome (CHP) inhibition.
+Our deep and innovative development pipeline is focused on immune-mediated ocular diseases and select systemic diseases and encompasses two distinct biological mechanisms of action: Reactive Aldehyde Species (RASP) inhibition and Dihydrofolate Reductase (DHFR) inhibition.
 The immunological activity of our candidates generally leads to diminished levels of pathological inflammation via the down-regulation of immune cell activation or proliferation.